johanndiedrick/soniclab-binauralbeats/readme.md

 http://www.macworld.co.uk/how-to/iphone/how-find-out-your-iphone-or-ipad-udid-3530239/

-3) Download and install the latest version of XCode, and try to build an example project on your iOS device (or in the simulator at the very least)
+3) Download and install the latest version of XCode, and try to build an blank example project on your iOS device

 ## Instructions:

 During the workshop, we're going to work from a template project, where you can "fill in the blanks" as we we walk through building the application.
 The instructions below outline what we will be doing.

+### Setup

 1) Download/clone repo